ArduPilot/ardupilot/libraries/AP_DDS/README.md

 ## Setup ardupilot for SITL with DDS

 Set up your [SITL](https://ardupilot.org/dev/docs/setting-up-sitl-on-linux.html).
 Run the simulator with the following command.
-Take note how three parameters need adjusting from default to use DDS.
+If using UDP, the only parameter you need to set it `DDS_ENABLE`.

 | Name | Description |
 | - | - |
 | DDS_ENABLE | Set to 1 to enable DDS |